lcol3117/PREPV/README.md

 The top one is the selected region point.

-Then, select a random point closer to this region point than all other previous region points.
+Then, select a random point.
 This is the initial selected point.

 Next, calculate the vector from the initial selected point to the selected region point.

-Multiply this vector by the scalar epsilon^k.
+Multiply this vector by the scalar epsilon^3.

 Sum the vector of the initial selected point with this new vector.